influxdata/telegraf/plugins/inputs/modbus/README.md

 The `optimization` setting can be used to optimize the actual requests sent to the device.
 The following algorithms are available

-##### `none` (_default_)

-Do not perform any optimization.
-Please note that the requests are still obeying the maximum request sizes.
-Furthermore, completely empty requests, i.e. all fields specify `omit=true`, are removed.
-Otherwise, the requests are sent as specified by the user including request of omitted fields.
-This setting should be used if you want full control over the requests e.g. to accommodate for device constraints.

-##### `shrink`

-This optimization allows to remove leading and trailing fields from requests if those fields are omitted.
-This can shrink the request number and sizes in cases where you specify large amounts of omitted fields, e.g. for documentation purposes.

-##### `rearrange`

-Requests are processed similar to `shrink` but the request boundaries are rearranged such that usually less registers are being read while keeping the number of requests.
-This optimization algorithm only works on consecutive address ranges and respects user-defined gaps in the field addresses.

-__Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!

 ##### `aggressive`

 Requests are processed similar to `rearrange` but user-defined gaps in the field